 I’ve already pointed out that animals have different personalities.
 However, because such animals can’t speak, some people believe they should all be given the same treatment.
 It is difficult to tailor needs to every specific creature, and some are more demanding than others.
 (We are ignoring here the fact that we don’t even give humans the same treatment, nor do we consider ourselves entitled to it, right?… well, maybe some of us do…)

 On top of all this, we have the bizarre stance of what to do about food.
 While many humans can be vegetarian, this doesn’t work out for all of us.
 I know a number of people who, in fact, need meat in their diet whether they (or people they know) like it or not.
 Our diets are all different, and we can’t all be treated the same without some negative consequences.
+(In fact, even vegans may suffer from vitamin B12 deficiency – which comes from meat – so, assuming we ignore synthetic vitamins, humans are inherently designed/required to consume some meat.)
 Animals likewise have this problem.

 What do you do when a cheetah – an endangered species – kills a millionaire dog and eats it?
 If other animals deserve the same treatment as humans, then naturally they should be subject to the same laws (or even some subset of laws).
 One could make the argument that animals “don’t know any better”, but this defends their animal instincts – the very thing we deny when we arrest someone for defending themselves by killing other people.
 If animals can defend themselves and eat and kill, why then am I not entitled to do the same as an animal?
 Why is it that human choices are somehow treated differently than instincts?
 Why is that rape is considered a crime and not animal bestiality?
 Sure, humans can complain, but isn’t the act part of human instinct?
 I wonder if there aren’t animals who detest their mates.
 I’ve seen the Nature channel and seen one female smack a male.
 Seems like an obvious rejection in my book, lol, albeit it is arguable.

-The entire legal system stands as an entity contrary to Nature.
+The entire legal system stands as an entity in defiance of Nature.
 Mankind should not be organized.
 He should be killing himself off, killing other men, taking what will benefit himself alone.
 In fact, it is counter-intuitive (and thus evidence against “natural selection”) that the sympathetic man has even survived and now dictates the world.
 However, rather than humanity’s self-destruction, the faculty of man for kindness and love has resulted in what some are now complaining as an overpopulation.

 Robots complicate the issue.
 If humans are without souls and animals are without souls and the Naturalist perspective is true, and we all came into being, having originated from a single species, then computers are no different than human beings, and one day, the general populace, who is unaware of the intricate complexities behind the technology, may support the idea of giving even robots “rights” of some kind.
 This could start with very complex devices like Watson and be extended to all sorts of talking devices and cars and down to vacuum cleaners, toasters, and anything that moves around or makes a noise or uses a microchip.